EliezerMafra/course-rocket-ignite-timer/README.md

 ## 💻 Description

-The project was developed during Rocketseat Ignite Course and it is a simple front-end for a Timer website
+The project was developed during Rocketseat Ignite Course and it is a front-end for a Timer website

-## 📃 Technologies
+## 📃 Technologies/Dependencies

+- ReactJS with Typescript
+- Used Hooks
+  - useState
+  - useReducer
+  - useEffect
+- Context API
+- Styled-components
+- React Hook Form
+- Zod
+- Phosphor Icons
+- Date FNS
+- ESLint
-- **ReactJS**
+- Immer

 ## 📜 Layout